Microsoft/azure-docs.pt-pt/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-kotlin.md

         immersiveReaderButton.setOnClickListener { GlobalScope.launch { handleLoadImmersiveReaderWebView() } }
     }

-    // Assigns values to the objects sent to the Immersive Reader SDK
+    // Assigns values to the objects sent to the Immersive Reader SDK,
     // acquires the token and authorizes the app, then launches
     // the Web View to get the response and load the Immersive Reader
-    // When the button is clicked in HTML. private suspend fun handleLoadImmersiveReaderWebView() {
+    // when the button is clicked in HTML. private suspend fun handleLoadImmersiveReaderWebView() {
         val exampleActivity = this
         val subdomain = dotEnv["SUBDOMAIN"]